 Pros of using a Mortgage Broker

 1. Free Personalized Service: A mortgage broker will not charge you a fee for shopping around for the most competitive rates.
 They are paid a finder’s fee by lenders.
-You can expect them to assist you with completing your application, providing advice on what documentation is needed, what the next steps are, etc.
+You can expect them to assist you with completing your application, advising on what documentation is needed, what the next steps are, etc.

 Well, mortgage brokers!
-They have access to a large pool of lenders including major banks, private lenders, and other financial institutions.
+They can access many lenders, including major banks, private lenders, and other financial institutions.
 Unlike the loan officer at the big bank, they are not “married” to any one lender.

-Cons of using a Mortgage Broker
+Cons of Using a Mortgage Broker

 1. Commission Disincentive: Since lenders pay brokers commission fees after closing a deal, there is a potential conflict of interest.
-For example, if a lender pays more based on volume or other terms, a broker may tend to recommend them more often, and not exhaust the entire universe of lending options available.
+For example, if a lender pays more based on volume or other terms, a broker may recommend them more often and not exhaust the entire universe of lending options available.

 The lowest rate may come with unfavourable conditions that make them more expensive in the long run.
 For instance, prepayment or lump-sum payments may be severely limited.
-This means you cannot afford to just stay on the sidelines and take whatever is offered to you – you should ask questions.
+This means you cannot afford to stay on the sidelines and take whatever is offered.
+You should ask questions.